bRanger82/WohnwandLED/README.md

 Nevertheless this project has also a few downsides:
 - you need a specific PCB or at least a template solder mask to create the circuit (if you do not want to have it on a bread-board)
-- you need to find out the IR codes of your buttons which are useless on your TV remote control
+- you need to find out the IR codes of your buttons which are unused on your TV remote control
 - and this leads to the next point: you need some buttons on your TV remote control which are not used yet
 - you need to have the equipment available (solder station, ...)
 - you need to buy all the parts (which may cost more than a pre-made LED stripe + controller)